Mount Walker, Queensland: Geography

 The locality is bounded to the west by the Bremer River.

 Mount Walker is in the east of the locality (27.7881°S 152.5575°E), rising to 471 m above sea level.

 The land on the upper slopes of Mount Walker is undeveloped.
-Part of from that, the predominant land use is grazing on native vegetation with other areas of irrigated cropping.
+Part of from that, the predominant land use is grazing on native vegetation with other areas of irrigated crop growing.

 History

 The mountain was originally called Mount Forbes by John Oxley in honour of Sir Francis Forbes, the Chief Justice of New South Wales.
 However, it was later acquired the name Mount Walker.
 The origins of the name Walker are believed to be a shepherd of that name from the Franklyn Vale pastoral station.
 The locality takes its name from the mountain.